This oat milk hot chocolate is dairy free and absolutely delicious! It is perfect for chilly fall nights and cold winter days.

 The Aztecs used a cocoa drink as an essential part of their culture.
 This version was also served cold and was said to be flavored with vanilla and other spices.

 Europeans’ first recorded contact with chocolate wasn’t until 1502, on Columbus’s fourth voyage.

 Later, Spaniards came the New World in what is now Mexico, where they were introduced to the chocolate drink.
 They brought the drink back to Europe where it became extremely popular with the upper class.

 At the time, chocolate was very expensive because the beans were grown in South America and imported to Europe.

-They may have been on to something though, since today, there is discussions that it’s abundance of antioxidants.
+They may have been onto something though, since today, there are discussions about its abundance of antioxidants.